JoshuaSloan/foundational-concepts-in-cybersecurity-joshsloan/Concepts 3-7-8-9/README.md

 ![alt text](https://github.com/UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-joshsloan/blob/master/Concepts%203-7-8-9/simplicity.jpg)

+_I believe this image is self-explanitory._

 ----------------------------------------------------------------------------------------------------------------------------------------

-_Conclusion: While I can imagine I could have been able to stretch the example to show further security concepts, I am better off either further modifying the existing code or creating new examples altogether.
+Conclusion: While I can imagine I could have been able to stretch the example to show further security concepts, I am better off either further modifying the existing code or creating new examples altogether.
 I certainly can say that the current example AND non-example are horrible representations of minimization, as I do nothing to delete either the un-used SuperStack or stack data structures after the user selects the data type they would like to use.
 I did not dynamically create the structures.
-Rather, I simply created them all at compile time, and then let them use which ever they select during run time._
+Rather, I simply created them all at compile time, and then let them use which ever they select during run time.